What is an Orthopedic Bed and Does it Help with Aches and Pains?

 Many mattresses are well designed to provide spinal support and relief to pressure points that ultimately ease the discomfort of those who suffer from back pain.
 A mattress designed to support the body in this way, taking medical facts and research into consideration, might be loosely termed an orthopaedic bed.
-However, to be truly orthopaedic, a mattress would need to be a pocket coil mattress, in order to contour to the body’s different regions – especially the middle-third zone that requires special additional support.
+However, to be truly orthopaedic, a mattress would need to be a pocket spring mattress, in order to contour to the body’s different regions – especially the middle-third zone that requires special additional support.

 When searching for a mattress that offers this level of spinal support and sleep quality, we need to identify what makes a bed “orthopaedic” in the first place.
 Although there is no official guideline that governs this, we take the following factors into consideration: